malcolm-kee/malcolm-kee/workshops/react-testing/03-testing-function/testing-function.md

 In last section, we create our own wrapper to test function.

-In this section, we will starts to write unit tests for pure function using Jest.
+In this section, we will learn to write tests using [Jest].

 ## Creating a canary test